You Don't Say (Overwhelmed Again and Again)

 The simple-sounding idea was to overlay my study texts with voice overs.

-However, as the sub-title above suggests, the problem of being overwhelmed by too much information and too many details quickly rushes in.
+However, as the sub-title above suggests, the problem of being overwhelmed by too much information, too much confusion, and too many details quickly rushed in.

-It turns out that for me --at first writing of this post -- the playing sounds via Python was a non-trivial endeavor.
+It turns out that for me --at first writing of this post -- the playing of sounds via Python was a non-trivial endeavor.
 There were hundreds of different approaches to try out.
-[Post Script: Ultimately I found a combination of approaches that worked.
+[Post Script: Ultimately I did find a combination of approaches that worked.
 Yay.]

 I spent a lot of time researching questions such as these:

-(2) Do I use the OS module to play the sound, or some other approach (PyGame?) [p.s.
-Answer: pygame]
+(2) Another question: Do I use the OS module to play the sound, or some other approach (PyGame?) [p.s.
+Later-discovered answer: PYGAME ]

 (3) Pre-compute option -- Converting text to a speech file takes time.
 One option is to execute such conversions ahead of time, in idle moments.
 For example when user is supposed to be reading some study text or watching a study video.

 (4) Scarcity of free voice types.
-Pytxs3 has only two voices (male and female) amd apparently no way to add more [p.s., but by controlling voice rate, pyttsx3 gave acceptable results]
+PYTTSX3 has only two voices (male and female) and apparently no way to add more [p.s., but by controlling voice rate, pyttsx3 gave acceptable results] [Post script: But later I learned that I can use Audacity and/or other audio enhancers to alter the initial WAV audio produced by pyttsx3 ]

 (5) ....